gwilken/ariadne-io/README.md

 ### The Result

-A fast, single page app that gives us realtime status and historical info of 20 data points.
+A fast, single page app that gives us real-time status and historical info of 20 data points on a sailboat.

 ![ariadne-io-mainpage](/public/images/ari-main-1.jpeg)
 ![ariadne-io-mainpage](/public/images/ari-main-2.jpeg)